WCID_logo

 What is "WCID"?

-Through our Liberia 7-15 project, we are introducing Rugby 7s to Liberia but with a crucial difference: participation is only open to those who complete GBV prevention training.
+Through our Liberia 7-15 project, we are introducing Rugby 7s to Liberia with a crucial difference: participation is only open to those who complete GBV prevention training.
 By linking sport with education, we aim to create a new generation of allies who lead with respect, equality, and accountability.

 Our Aims